Does Medicare Cover a Nutritionist?

 • Nutritional therapy services in an individual or group setting.

 • Help with managing lifestyle factors that might be affecting your diabetes.

 • Follow-up visits to keep track of your progress with your diet management.

 Also, in order to get this Medicare benefit, you must visit a Registered Dietitian or a nutrition professional who is certified to provide MNT services.
 The dietitian or nutritionist must also accept Medicare assignment.
-Your health care provider can give you a reference for an appropriate professional providing this type of care.
+Your healthcare provider can give you a reference for an appropriate professional providing this type of care.

 If you are getting dialysis at a facility, Original Medicare covers your MNT as part of your overall care associated with dialysis.
 In instances where you can’t visit a nutritionist in person, you can use Medicare’s telehealth system for your care.

-Coverage for a nutritionist with a Medicare Advantage plan
+Nutritionist Coverage with Medicare Advantage

 If you have health care coverage through a Medicare Advantage (MA) plan, your plan provider is obligated to provide at least the same services that you’d get through Original Medicare Parts A and B. Your plan may offer extra benefits and you might have access to more visits to a nutritionist.